utsavlamichhane/Installing_QIIME2_WINDOWS/README.md

 # Quick Start

-Once installation is complete, run:
+Once installation is complete, run on the ubuntu terminal (not windows one ):
 ```
 conda activate qiime2-2025.4
 qiime --help